 Support GACE Today

 Palo Alto University is actively seeking donations and other forms of support to carry out this important work.
 The importance of strengthening mental health abroad by enabling citizens of other countries to help others in a culturally appropriate context is part of the foundations of GACE.
 Philanthropic support is vital to expanding this important GACE work.
 Learn more about how you can support GACE today.

 Photo: Students in a classroom at the Fundación Aiglé in Buenos Aires)

 Palo Alto University

 PAU is a private university founded in 1975 and located in Palo Alto, California that offers undergraduate and graduate degrees in psychology.
 The institution changed its name in 2009 from Pacific Graduate School of Psychology (PGSP) to PAU to reflect the fact that it now has undergraduate programs.
-The Western Association of Schools and Colleges (WASC) has accredited all PAU degrees.
+The WASC Senior Colleges and Universities Commission (WSCUC) has accredited all PAU degrees.